WHAT’S A SPINAL FUSION?

 Risks of Spinal Fusion

 During any surgical operation, complications may occur.
-Complications of spinal fusion surgery can be serious, including death.
+Complications of spinal fusion surgery can remain serious, including death.
 A higher risk of complications usually seen in older people with higher body mass index (BMI), other medical problems, poor nutrition, etc. Potential complications include 4:

 - Infection at the surgical site